SDE++ subsidy

 What is the SDE++ subsidy?

 The SDE++ is an operating subsidy.
 That means you receive a subsidy on the actual production of sustainable energy, spread over up to 15 years.
-The scheme encourages technologies that contribute to energy transition, such as solar panels, batteries, heat pumps, manure fermentation and carbon storage.
+The scheme encourages technologies that contribute to energy transition, such as solar panels, business battery, heat pumps, manure fermentation and carbon storage.

 You only receive a subsidy for the electricity you feed back to the grid.
 For own consumption, a higher correction amount applies, reducing the subsidy amount.